Scripture Reference: Genesis chapters 39-41

-In Egypt, Joseph was sold as a slave to a captain of Pharaoh’s guard.
-Joseph’s master’s name was Potipher.
+(Genesis 39:1-20) In Egypt, Joseph was sold as a slave to Potipher, captain of Pharaoh’s guard.
 God blessed Joseph in the work he did.
 After a time, Potiphar trusted Joseph so much that he placed him in charge of everything he had.

 Joseph was well built and handsome.
 Potiphar’s wife tried to tempt him, but he refused to sin.
 Who would have known if Joseph would have disobeyed God?
 His family was not around and he might never see them again.
 The fact that Joseph chose to do the right thing even when no one else was around to see him shows that he had personal integrity.
 He did the right thing because he truly was a righteous person.
 Eventually Potiphar’s wife tricked him and accused him.
-Potiphar was angry over this (39:19), but he put Joseph in prison rather than executing him, which was the normal punishment for the sin he was falsely accused of committing.
+Potiphar was angry over this (39:19), but he put Joseph in prison rather than executing him.
+Execution would have been the normal punishment for the sin he was falsely accused of committing.

-It is not unusual that the cup bearer, the baker, and Pharaoh all seemed obsessed with their dreams.
+(Genesis 41:1-40) It is not unusual that the cup bearer, the baker, and Pharaoh all seemed obsessed with their dreams.
 Dreams were given great importance in those days.
 Pharaoh’s advisers even had manuals to help them interpret dreams.
-Note that Joseph didn’t use a manual—he depended on God to provide the interpretation (Gen. 41:16, 25).
+Note that Joseph didn’t use a manual—he depended on God to provide the interpretation.

-It was bold of Joseph to suggest a plan for dealing with the famine, but God must have been at work because Pharaoh was impressed (Gen. 41:37-40).
-And Pharaoh was not disappointed—Egypt had plenty of food for the years of famine (Gen. 41:54).
+(Genesis 41:41-57) It was bold of Joseph to suggest a plan for dealing with the famine, but God must have been at work because Pharaoh was impressed.
+Pharaoh showers Joseph with gifts and honour including Pharaoh’s signet ring, robes and find linen, a gold chain necklace, a chariot to ride, a new name and a wife.

 Way to Introduce the Story: